Our Services

-Dr. Lucca’s extensive education and oral and maxillofacial training makes him uniquely qualified to treat diseases, defects, injuries and esthetic aspects of the mouth, teeth, jaws and face.
+Dr. Lucca’s extensive education and oral and maxillofacial training make him uniquely qualified to treat diseases, defects, injuries, and esthetic aspects of the mouth, teeth, jaws, and face.
 At Lucca Oral and Facial Surgery, we offer a number of oral & facial surgical services that we provide in the office, some of which are listed below.

 Dental implants are small anchors made of biocompatible metal called titanium, which are inserted into the jawbone.
 After insertion, the anchors then begin to fuse with the surrounding bone.
 This critical biological fusion process known as “osseointegration” takes 3 to 4 months to occur, after which time, the final attachment of replacement teeth may be completed by your restorative dentist.
 When restored by your dentist, the look and feel of a dental implant is virtually indistinguishable adjacent to your natural teeth.